Jointer: Design

-Fundamentally, a jointer's table arrangement is designed with two levels like a narrower thickness planer so that it consists of two long, narrow parallel tables in a row with a cutter head recessed between them, but with a side guide.
+Fundamentally, a jointer's table arrangement is designed with two levels like a narrower thickness planer so that it consists of two long, parallel tables in sequence with a cutter head recessed between them.
+To the side of the tables is a fence.
+The fence angle to the tables is adjustable, but most often used at 90 degrees to the tables.
 This cutter head is typically driven by an electric induction motor.
 (Older machines were driven by belts from line shafts.)
-A moveable fence is normally set perpendicular to the tables, though some models may allow settings (adjustments) to various angles.

-These tables are referred to as the infeed and outfeed, the table from which the work piece is fed into the machine and the height reference table on which the work piece is floated over lightly as leaves the machine's cutting head.
-The cutting blades are adjusted to match the height and pitch of (& made square to) the outfeed table.
-The work piece to be planed flat is placed on the infeed table and passed over the cutter head to the outfeed table, with care taken to maintain a constant feed speed and downward pressure.
+The tables are referred to as the infeed table (the table before the blades, on which the board is fed, that sits lower than the blades) and the outfeed table (the table referenced to the height of the blades, on which the work piece sits after milling by the machine's cutting head.
+The work piece to be jointed is placed on the infeed table and passed over the cutter head, then to the outfeed table, with care taken to maintain a constant feed speed and downward pressure.

-The cutter head contains two or more knives which are honed to a very sharp edge.
-The knives are arranged radially in the cylindrical cutter head such that their cutting edges protrude from the cutter head so that they will come into contact with the board being cut as the cutter head spins.
+The traditional jointer cutter head contains two or more knives which are honed to a very sharp edge.
+The knives are arranged radially in a cylindrical cutter head such that their cutting edges protrude an equal amount from the cutter head in order to contact the board being jointed as the cutter head spins.
 The cutter head's axis of rotation is parallel to the table surfaces and perpendicular to the feed direction.
 The knives cut into the board in the direction opposite to the feed.

-Some more expensive jointer models contain a spiral, or helical, cutting head.
-This configuration has many individually mounted, self-indexing knives that can be rotated to a new edge when necessary.
-Other, older, models have cutter heads that are not cylindrical but instead square.
-This leaves a significantly larger open region below the level of the blade edges and creates a larger hazard as hands, etc., can be pulled in further and cut more deeply.
+Modern jointer models may contain a spiral, or helical, cutting head.
+This configuration has many individually mounted, self-indexing knives with 4 sharp sides, that can be rotated to a new edge when necessary.
+Rarely, older models have cutter heads that are not cylindrical but instead square.
+This leaves a significantly larger open region below the level of the blade edges and creates a larger hazard as hands and fingers can be pulled in further and cut more deeply.

 The infeed and outfeed tables can be raised or lowered independently of each other and in relation to the cutter head although the outfeed table is normally set so that it is level with the knives when at the top dead centre of the rotation of the cutter head.
-The infeed table is adjusted so that it is lower than the outfeed table and this gives the depth of cut.
+The infeed table is adjusted so that it is lower than the outfeed table and this adjusts the depth of cut.

-Jointers for home workshops usually have a 4–6 inch (100–150mm) width of cut.
-Larger machines, often 8–16 inches (200–400mm), are used in industrial settings.
+Jointers for home workshops usually have a 4–8 inch (approximately 100–200mm) width of cut.
+Larger machines, often 12-16 inches (approximately 300–400mm), are used in industrial settings.